SankalpSharma23/THE-PORTFOLIO/README.md

 # THE-PORTFOLIO
 📌 Overview
-This repository contains my personal portfolio website, showcasing my skills, projects, and contact information.
+This repository contains my college project portfolio website, showcasing my skills, projects, and contact information.
 The portfolio is designed to be responsive and includes animations for an enhanced user experience.

 🚀 Features
 Responsive Design: Works on all device sizes.